 How to Structure Transactions That Won’t Increase Property Taxes

-This article explains what triggers reassessment of real property and gives practical advice on what to do and not do when relying on exclusions to avoid property tax increases.
+This article explains what triggers reassessment of real property and gives practical tips on what to do and not do when relying on exclusions to avoid property tax increases.
 While this article is not intended as a complete guide regarding property tax laws, it is intended to highlight the most common exclusions used when structuring real property transactions.
 Information in this article has been derived in part from written and oral opinions from the State Board of Equalization (the “SBOE”).
 Since county assessors are not bound by the SBOE’s opinions, use caution when relying on information contained in this article.

 Quick background: Under Proposition 13, the assessed value of real property for calculating property taxes was rolled back to March 1, 1975 values (“Base Year Value”), increased annually by an inflation factor, not to exceed 2 percent annually.
 Completion of new construction or a change in ownership (“CIO”) triggers a reassessment to a new Base Year Value equal to the current fair market value, meaning higher property taxes.
 A CIO is a transfer of a present beneficial interest in real property when the interest being transferred is equal to the value of the fee interest.
 The key to avoiding property tax increases is to either avoid a CIO or qualify for an “exclusion” under the Revenue and Taxation Code (the “Code”).
 This article focuses on using the most common exclusions in the Code to avoid property tax increases.

 USING THE LEGAL ENTITY EXCLUSION TO AVOID REASSESSMENT